Readpato/vue-todo-list/README.md

 - Tailwind CSS
 - Vite
 - Vitest
+- Cypress
 - NPM
-- Cypress

 #

 ## Installation

-As this project runs with Vue and Cypress you will have to have NPM or Yarn similar and then run this little code snippet on the CLI.
+As this project runs with Vue and Cypress you will have to have NPM or yarn and then run this little code snippet on the CLI.

 ```
 npm install